 I’m re-bobbed, permanently jobbed, and my body is mobbed with bruises.

-I know you shouldn’t really gloat about a black eye, but I’ve never felt so punk in all my life (an admission that immediately removes any punk credentials I formerly possessed).
-I got lovingly elbowed in the eye socket at Ho99o9‘s gig at The Old Blue Last a week ago.
+I know you shouldn’t gloat about a black eye, but I’ve never felt so punk in my life (an admission that immediately removes any punk credentials I formerly possessed).
+I was lovingly elbowed in the eye socket at Ho99o9‘s gig at The Old Blue Last a week ago.
 Despite being pinned to the front of the stage and being told by security “NOT TO TOUCH THE MONITORS!”
-I felt no pain for 45 minutes and I would happily live that night on repeat for the rest of my black-eyed days.
+I felt no pain for 45 minutes, and I would happily live that night on repeat for the rest of my black-eyed days.

-I look like I’ve been in a street fight (and I felt like it on Saturday morning) but it was the most insane gig I’ve ever been to.
+It was the most insane gig I’ve ever been to.
 It was also insane of me to mix white wine with tequila, but that probably helped me on my journey to black eye city.
-I’ve been furiously applying foundation to cover up my war wound for work.
+I’ve been furiously applying foundation to cover it up at work.
 By day I’m a genuine adult with a job and responsibilities, and by night I’m a juvenile wine connoisseur who finds the meaning of life in a mosh pit.